 The spot of sand that is Caye Caulker attracts more than its share of visitors.
 With its clear blue waters and collection of chill restaurants and bars, it’s easy to see why.
 Still, on my visit to Caye Caulker, I noticed plenty of room for improvement.
-Naturally, the lack of customer service, the high prices, and diesel fuel generators running the island come to mind.
+Naturally, the lack of customer service, the high prices, and the diesel fuel generators running the island come to mind.
 After my 3 days in Caye Caulker, I found my way to navigating these annoyances.
 More specifically, here are 15 ways to do Caye Caulker right.

 1) Seabreeze over the Split

 The split is arguably the island’s most popular hangout.
 Located on the washed away north side of the island, the split is a great spot to enjoy a drink and take a dip.
 That said, cocktails are pricey, there isn’t much of a beach, and the current is strong.
 Instead, we found the dock off the Sea Breeze hotel to be the perfect hangout spot.
 Even though we were not guests at the hotel, we were able to use the dock to relax and swim off of.
 Plus, outside drinks are allowed making it much cheaper than the split.
 It’s also on the calmer side of Caye Caulker to boot.

 What’s better than enjoying the Sea Breeze dock is floating just off of it.
 Rent floaties for the day and tie yourself on for one hell of a relaxing afternoon.
 Play games with your friends for who has to get the next round.
 Trust me, this is Belize living.

 3) Swing Seats always beat regular seats

 Life is short.
 Just swing.

 4) Hit Happy Hour